westerndigitalcorporation/swerv_eh1_fpga/README.md

     **rv32imc**.
 So the correct configuration command for building the cross-compiler is:
     `$ ./configure --prefix=/opt/riscv --with-arch=rv32imc`
-    `$ make linux`
+    `$ make`

 5. riscv openocd installation, for programming and debugging the core.
     This is available on [github](https://github.com/riscv/riscv-openocd)
     Note: The RISC-V consortium gnu-compiler-toolchain package also has a copy of openocd.
-Make sure your path is set correctly to point to THIS version from riscv-openocd
+Make sure your path is set correctly to point to commit version: af3a034 from riscv-openocd

 6. Jtag probe (e.g., [Olimex](https://www.olimex.com))